Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy: Conclusions

-The metallic-iron-bearing dust analogue produced in this study is comparable to GEMS in terms of iron abundance and the distribution of metallic core sizes.
-However, even in the presence of abundant iron, the mid-infrared spectra are indistinguishable from those of pure amorphous silicate dust when the metallic cores have a size distribution.
-This implies that dust around AGB stars may not be composed solely of pure amorphous silicates, but could also contain metallic iron cores similar to those in GEMS.
-The combination of MIR and NIR spectroscopic observations and radiative transfer modeling using the optical constants obtained in this study will constrain the presence of circumstellar GEMS-like materials.
+The metallic-iron-bearing dust analog produced in this study is comparable to GEMS in terms of iron abundance and the distribution of metallic core sizes.
+However, even in the presence of abundant iron, the MIR spectra are indistinguishable from those of pure amorphous silicate dust when the metallic cores have a size distribution.
+This implies that the dust around AGB stars is not composed solely of pure amorphous silicates but could also contain metallic iron cores similar to those in GEMS.
+Combining radiative transfer modeling using the optical constants obtained in this study with MIR and NIR spectroscopic observations provides a powerful means to constrain the presence of circumstellar GEMS-like materials.

 \begin{appendix}